 The main Medano Pass road continues west on out to the park visitor center and main campground, several slow miles away.
 When you are done with your hike/climb, if you want to continue driving this road, be advised of the following: 1.
 There are some "backcountry campsites" along the way that a permit may be required for.
 2. The road initially goes fairly speedily, but you'll soon encounter rocky stretches that will slow progress considerably.
 3. Farther down the road, as it begins to come near the sand dunes, it will become quite sandy and tricky to drive, especially with some vehicles approaching from the other direction.
 You'll want to keep your vehicle moving whenever and wherever possible as stopping may prove to make it difficult to get moving again in the sand.
 At times, this lower section of road becomes impassable, either because of the sand or because Medano Creek is flowing high.
 You should not attempt to drive this without checking with the park first.
-If driving this road north from the park entrance and the visitor center, you will cross Medano Creek 8 times.
+If driving this road north from the park entrance and the visitor center, you will cross Medano Creek 8 times, at least.
 In the high runoff part of the season, a couple of the crossings may be impossible to make because the water is so high.
 Therefore, if driving to the trailhead from this direction, it is definitley best to wait until the runoff has subsided.
-Go to the park website at: https://www.nps.gov/grsa/index.htm for more information or call the headquarters at 719-378-6395.
+Go to the park website at: https://www.nps.gov/grsa/index... for more information or call the headquarters at 719-378-6395.
 Rumor has it that the park levies heavy fines for vehicles that get stuck.
 ATV's and similar vehicles are not allowed.